 My internship with MHC

-For my internship in MHC, I was in the real estate department.
+For my internship in the firm, I was in the real estate department.
 Here, my commerce degree wasn’t overly relevant.
 However, having completed rotations in the corporate and employment departments, my commerce degree has definitely been an advantage to me.
 In corporate I often had to look at financial statements and annual returns for companies, all of what I had to do studying accountancy modules.
 Similarly, in employment I reviewed contracts and policies which I had done in the human resource modules I had studied.

 I would definitely advise anyone who is coming from a different background to law, but who wishes to get into law to apply for a legal internship.
 Have a think about what skills you have learned in your degree and how those skills could be used in a career in law.
 Doing this won’t just benefit you in your career, but is also a great way to prepare for your interview.
 If you are still in college, try to complete some law electives if possible.
 I found completing law modules while studying commerce gave me a flavour of what law is like and encouraged me pursue a career in law.
 Also, if you are coming from a business degree, I think it’s a great idea to think about completing an internship in a corporate firm as this would provide you with an opportunity to learn about law while also being able to use what you have learned in your degree.